 departures: daily at 8am

-Includes professional guiding, three nights of tented accommodation, all activities, meals and drinking water.
+Includes guiding, boating, meals and snacks, water, all activities, tips and contributions, accommodation.
 It does not include optional Volcanoes National Park fees, transport to Lake Burera and back from Rubavu or accommodation there.

 Lake Burera is separated from Lake Ruhondo by a narrow string of hills — at Ntaruka where they come the closest to each other your hiking will commence at 8am (following a hearty breakfast at Cyuza Island or any other accommodation you have chosen).
 The morning’s 4 walking hours will all be on flat land.

 After passing a pretty hot springs area you will walk into the urban world of Musanze, full of the spiky roofs that are so popular in Rwanda these days.
 They serve no functional purpose (there isn’t any attic underneath) but they are considered fancy and a proof that somebody has arrived.